dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.3.4 - 15 Aug 2022
+* Fixes from issue #11 reported by davesrocketshop
+  * quest - fix a number of broken units refs
+  * competition_chutes - fix one units ref
+  * bluetube - fix a few units refs, change plywood material to Baltic birch per 2022 website
+  * semroc - fix 202 balsa parts (about 1/4 of total) with wrong material string, yikes
+  * semroc - change all mfr name to SEMROC, about 1/3 were "Semroc"

 0.9.3.3 - 13 Aug 2022
 * Fixes
   * multiple files - fix typos from issue #10 reported by davesrocketshop